Kamikaze-Kiwi/S3-Portfolio/research-security.md

 An alternative to hashing is encryption.
 The upside to encryption is that you can retrieve a password from the encrypted value, the downside to encryption is that a hacker can retrieve a password from the encrypted value (assuming they know the encryption algorithm and key).

 For this reason, it's ***almost*** always better to hash passwords instead of encrypting them.
 The one reason for using encryption is if your application **really** needs to be able to retrieve a user's password, for example a password manager.
+In any other case you should always refrain from using encryption for your passwords.

 <br>
 <hr>